xribene/Euterpe/README.md

 ## Deployed Systems Using Euterpe
 > [!TIP]
-> Euterpe is currently using web features that are available only on **Chrome based browsers**
+> Euterpe is currently using web features that are available only on **Chrome based browsers**.
-> We also suggest you to access the demos in `icognito mode`.
+> We also suggest you to access the demos in `incognito mode`.

 - [BachDuet](https://bachduet-euterpe.netlify.app/)
 - [PianoGenie](https://piano-genie-euterpe.netlify.app/)